ta18/reachy-tictactoe_2021/README.md

 ## What is Tic-tac-toe game ❓
 ![tictactoe](img/tictactoe.png)
-Pollen Robotics, the company that created Reachy, has created a program capable of underlining Reachy's interactivity by grasping and moving objects: Tic-tac-toe.
+Pollen Robotics, the company that created Reachy, has created a program capable of underlining Reachy's interactivity by grasping and moving objects: the Tic-tac-toe game.
-Tic-tac-toe, also called "morpion" (by analogy with the game of tic-tac-toe) and "oxo" in Belgium, is a two-player turn-based puzzle game in which the goal is to create a line-up first.
+Tic-tac-toe, also called "morpion" in France or "oxo" in Belgium, is a two-player turn-based game.
 The game is usually played with paper and pencil.
 Two players compete against each other.
-They must each take turns filling in a square on the grid with the symbol assigned to them: O or X. The winner is the one who manages to align three identical symbols, horizontally, vertically or diagonally.
+Each of them will take a turn to place a cross or a circle at a place on the grid.
+The winner is the one who manages to align three identical symbols, horizontally, vertically or diagonally.

 ## Job done